Navigation Path: Home > Banking Supervision

 Under the new system of supervision, the ECB will directly supervise significant credit institutions.
 It will work closely with the national competent authorities to supervise all other credit institutions under the overall oversight of the ECB.
 The ECB may decide at any time to take responsibility for a less-significant credit institution.

 Deciding on whether credit institutions are significant or not will also be based on:

-Euro area countries participate automatically in the single supervisory mechanism.
-Non-euro area Member States can also choose to participate in the single supervisory mechanism by their national competent authorities entering into “close cooperation” with the ECB.
+Euro area countries participate automatically in the SSM.
+Non-euro area Member States can also choose to participate in the SSM by their national competent authorities entering into “close cooperation” with the ECB.
 If the ECB agrees, the decision will be published in the Official Journal of the EU.